hkniberg/doit/README.md

 to download a page, and then call it.

 Example flow:
-1. Send a prompt, such as "create a file called hello world"
+1. We send a prompt to GPT, such as "create a file called helloworld.txt".
-2. GPT responds that it needs a createFile function for that
+2. GPT responds that it needs a createFile function for that.
-3. We ask GPT to write the code for it save it to file
+3. We ask GPT to write the code for createFile and createFileTest.
+4. We save the resulting code to file, install dependencies, and run the unit test.
-4. We tell GPT that the function now exists
+5. We tell GPT that the createFile function now exists.
-5. GPT responds that it wants to call createFile
+6. GPT responds that it wants to call createFile.
-6. We call createFile, and inform GPT that it is done
+7. We call createFile, and inform GPT that it is done.
-7. GPT responds that it has successfully created the file
+8. GPT responds that it has successfully completed the original request.

+After this, the file helloworld.txt should exist.